Earn Your B.S. in Cybersecurity — 100% Online

 You’re looking to join a highly regarded cybersecurity institution because you’re serious about your career.
-Utica University is designated as a National Center of Academic Excellence in Cyber Defense Education (CAE-CD) by the National Security Agency (NSA), the Department of Homeland Security, and the EC-Council, as well as a National Center of Digital Forensics Academic Excellence (CDFAE) by the Defense Cyber Crime Center (DC3) – prestigious credentials that employers trust.
+Utica University is designated as a National Center of Academic Excellence in Cyber Defense Education (CAE-CD) by the National Security Agency (NSA), and the Department of Homeland Security.
+Additionally, Utica University is one of fifteen colleges and universities in the country designated as a National Center of Digital Forensics Academic Excellence (CDFAE) by the Defense Cyber Crime Center (DC3) – prestigious credentials that employers trust.
 By choosing Utica, you’ll adopt expert-level skills that will help you achieve success as a cybersecurity professional with applied strategies for defending, preventing, and upgrading to protect companies and organizations.
 Enjoy the convenience of 100% online coursework crafted to work with your personal schedule.
 At Utica, we support you every step of the way.

 - Average salary for entry-level roles: $100,6771